cesarenaldi/iniettore/README.md

 ```

 ### Child context
 Contexts can be organized in a hierarchy.
 Given one context query interface it's possible to create a child context and provide a separate configuration function for registering child specific mappings.
-The child context can access all the mappings of his parent and ancestor in the same fashion as JS execution context can access parent ones.
+The child context can access all the mappings of its parent and ancestors in the same fashion as JS execution context can access the parent execution contexts.
-A parente cannot see/use any of the mapping registered in its child contexts.
+A parent cannot see/use any of the mapping registered in its child contexts.
 A mapping registered in a child context that has the same name of a mapping in the parent context (or any of its ancestor contexts) will shadow the corresponding value in the same way that in JS a variable in a nested scope can shadows a variable defined in a "parent" scope.
 See [Child contexts](#child-contexts) for more details.

 Continuing with the previouse example:
 ```javascript